Tea-Drinking Traditions in Russia

 Tea consumption in Russia had been constantly growing.
 By the 19th century, all social classes started to drink it.
 In the period of 1830-1840, Russian statistics noted that in the areas where tea consumption was growing, the interest towards strong alcoholic beverages fell.

 An important symbol of a Russian tea ceremony is a saucer.
 Landlords, merchants, craftsmen and peasants had a habit of sipping tea from it, although among the aristocrats this habit was considered extremely vulgar.
 A teacup returned to a saucer meant that tea was no longer needed.
 An inverted glass in the poor class and a spoon left in a cup among the nobility also meant that the ceremony was finished.
+Each aristocrat family had its own tea room where they could organize Russian tea parties.

 Next time you’re at a Moscow Underground Tour with us, make sure to try the most consumable drink in Russia, which is tea, and maybe have it from a saucer together with homemade Russian pies.